 Waiting Periods For Chapter 13 Bankruptcies

-Now let’s take a look at the waiting period for those who have filed Chapter 13 bankruptcy.
+Now let’s look at the mandatory waiting periods for those who have filed Chapter 13 bankruptcy.

 Government-Backed Loans